 - Recognize main ideas (and relate details back to the main idea)

 - Recall what they read (retelling it in their own words)

 - Sequence and follow directions

 - Summarize and identify plot and story line

 - Critical Thinking Solutions

 What makes a child successful in today’s world is not only how they process and perceive information, but how they apply it.
 Critical thinking plays a larger role in career development due to the pressures of employers who want creative, out-of-the box thinkers that help improve business.
-As our students begin to grasp reading and comprehension, we also encompass critical thinking skills into our programs.
-Incorporating critical thinking in our programs gives students the opportunity to connect what they read with real life situations to understand the big picture.
+As students begin to grasp reading and comprehension, their critical thinking skills may also improve.
+Encouraging more critical thinking exercises can help kids better understand real life situations.

 - Analyzing predictions and conclusions

 - Classifying into categories (similarities and differences)